cirosantilli/linux-cheat/kernel/index.md

     Love - 2006 - Linux kernel devlopement.

+#what the kernel does

+the kernel does the most fundamental operations such as:

+- **user permission control**

+    the kernel determines what programs can do or not, enforcing for example file permissions

+- **virtual address space**

+     all programs see is a virtual address space from 0 to a max size, even if the physical memory may be split in a complex way in the physical RAM

+     if they try write out of this space, the kernel termiates them, so that they don't mess up with other process memory

+     this also increases portability across different memory devices and architectures.

+- **filesystem**

+     the kernel abstracts individual filesystems into a simple directory file tree easily usable by any program, without considering the filesystem type or the hardware type (hd, flash device, floppy disk, etc)

+- **concurrence**

+     the kernel schedules programs one after another quite quickly and in a smart way, so that even users with a single processor can have the impression that they are running multiple applications at the same time, while in reality all they are doing is switching very quicly between applications.

+therefore it reaches general goals such as:

+- increasing code portability across different hardware and architectures
+- creating useful and simple abstractions which programs can rely on (contiguous RAM memory, files, processes, user permissions, etc)

+#posix

+of of the goals of linux is to highly ( but to 100% ) POSIX compliant

+therefore, many of its system calls and concepts map directly to POSIX concepts

+we strongly incourage you to look at exactly what POSIX specifies and what it does not, so as to be able to decide if your code cannot be made more portable by using the posix c api instead of Linux specific code.

 #source tree

 It is fundamental that you understand the global architecture of kernel code